hjhart/iterm-preferences/README.md

 iTerm loads an XML file and will happily load configuration.

 When you modify the configuration, it will save it as a binary object.
-This binary object can be converted back to a XML file (which is easily diff-able) by running the `convert_to_xml.sh` script.
+This binary object can be converted back to a XML file (which is easily diff-able) by running the `convert_preferences_from_binary_to_xml.sh` script.

 **Beware** The directions below will blow away your current configuration.